 Robust evidence regarding T.gondii seroprevalence, incidence and associated morbidity and mortality in free-ranging native marsupial populations is limited and requires further research (Hillman et al, 2016).
 This study provides a unique opportunity to compare toxoplasmosis in two populations of a wildlife species with known and controlled exposure levels to cats.
 Therefore, this data will make an important contribution to a growing body of literature.

 Methods: Proposed Methodology

 This study will measure seroprevalence of T.gondii in two reintroduced populations of bettongs within the Reserve.
-A ‘cat-free’ population (600-800) is protected by a predator-proof fence, whilst a ‘cat-exposed’ population (200-300) has been exposed to a population of feral cats for 4 years.
+A ‘cat-free’ population (600-800) is protected by a predator-proof fence, whilst a ‘cat-exposed’ population (200-300) has been exposed to a population of feral cats since 2008.